open-policy-agent/opa/docs/content/bundles.md

 data files (`bindings/data.json` and `permissions/data.json`).

 Bundle files may contain an optional `.manifest` file that stores bundle metadata.
-The file should contain a JSON serialized object.
+The file should contain a JSON serialized object, with the following fields:

 * If the bundle service is capable of serving different revisions of the same bundle, the service should include a top-level `revision` field containing a